Directors & Officers Liability

 Breach of contract – Further Education Establishment – Turnover £600,000

-The Insured company entered into a contract with a retailer for the supply and sale of clothing.
-The retailer went into administration and a dispute arose with the new company who purchased the retailer alleging that they became owners of the stock under the agreement held with the Insured company.
-The contract was terminated by the Insured Company but proceedings were issued by the new retailer company for breach of contract.
+The Insured organisation entered into a contract with a retailer for the supply and sale of clothing.
+The retailer went into administration and a dispute arose with the new owners of the retailer company, alleging that they became owners of the stock under the agreement held with the Insured company.
+The contract was terminated by the Insured Company, but proceedings were issued by the new retail company for breach of contract.